 2.1 Kunstmuseum: Stichting Kunstmuseum Den Haag, of Stadhouderslaan 41, 2517 HV in The Hague.

-2.2 Kunstmuseum building: the spaces open to the public in and around the buildings of the Kunstmuseum, including the museum gardens.
+2.2 Kunstmuseum building: the spaces open to the public in and around the buildings of Kunstmuseum Den Haag, including the museum gardens.

 2.3 Visitor: anyone who, with or without a valid entry permit, enters the Kunstmuseum building.

-2.4 Admission ticket: a printed ticket giving the visitor access to the exhibition spaces in the Kunstmuseum building during regular opening hours.
+2.4 Admission ticket: a printed ticket giving the visitor access to the exhibition spaces in Kunstmuseum Den Haag building during regular opening hours.

-2.5 Entry permit: a printed ticket (possibly combined with a discount card) or similar permit (such as a written invitation, voucher, annual pass) that affords entry to the Kunstmuseum building, or to a specifically defined space or spaces in the Kunstmuseum building.
+2.5 Entry permit: an online or printed ticket (possibly combined with a discount card) that affords entry to the Kunstmuseum building, or to a specifically defined space or spaces in the Kunstmuseum building.

-3.2 The Kunstmuseum is not obliged to reimburse the costs of any unused admission tickets.
+3.3 Kunstmuseum Den Haag is not obliged to reimburse the costs of any unused admission tickets.

 3.4 The circumstances listed below will never give rise to any obligation to reimburse any admission charges paid or pay any other compensation to visitors:

 a. the fact that objects from Kunstmuseum Den Haag’s permanent collection are not on display or objects or parts of exhibitions and permanent collection presentations that were on display but are no longer on display as a result of coronavirus measures;

 b. the closure of part of the building, including but not restricted to partial closure for the installation or dismantling of exhibitions;